omeka/omeka-s-enduser/docs/modules/scripto/scriptoproject.md

 - A button to **View notes** of the media
 - A button to **Save** changes

-There are three tabs on this page, along with a drawer on the right which remains open.

 The first tab is **Wikitext** and displays the user-generated text from MediaWiki next to the media.
 You can use the Layout buttons to toggle between side by side and top and bottom display.
 You can zoom in and rotate the media display using the buttons within the media viewer.
 There is also an option to go to a full screen view of the text and media.
+Note that you cannot edit the text from this view, you can only read it.

 The second tab is an **HTML** display of the Wikitext content, showing the formatted text as it will display on the public side of a site.